sodrooome/maritest/README.md

 ## Maritest

-Maritest is an API testing framework that is used internally in the MauKerja tester team which aims to make it easier for QA to make assertions when doing the API testing layer.
+Maritest is an API testing framework that is used internally in the MauKerja tester team which aims to make it easier for QA to make assertions when doing the testing in API layer.
 The writing design for test script itself is highly influence by Postman test script scenario (you can refer to this [one](https://learning.postman.com/docs/writing-scripts/script-references/test-examples/#testing-response-body))

 ### Rationale